-The Capitoline Museum was launched in 1471 with a bequest of bronze statues from Pope Sixtus IV.
+The Capitoline Museums were launched in 1471 with a bequest of bronze statues from Pope Sixtus IV.
 More donations flowed in.
 In the 16th century, Pope Pius V made another donation.
 He essentially purged the Vatican of the "undesirable" pagan and mythological art.
 Excavations in Rome unearthed other artifacts that landed in the museum.

-The Capitoline Museum was initially private.
+The Capitoline Museums were initially private.
 In 1734, Pope Clemente XII opened the museum to the public.
 It's considered the world's first public museum.
 It boasts an enormous array of ancient Roman, medieval, and Renaissance art -- statuary, paintings, and relics.

 The objets d'art are staged within gorgeous marbled rooms filled with tapestries and frescoes.
 The museum is more suited to aimless wandering than a targeted assault.
 If you're an art lover, I'd allot 3 hours for perusal or you'll likely miss key pieces.

-Tour of the Capitoline Museum: Highlights of the Collection
+Tour of the Capitoline Museums: Highlights of the Collection

 The museum is filled with treasures.
 There are some seminal, historically significant pieces.
-Here's what I thought were the top 15 individual highlights of the Capitoline Museum:
+Here's what I thought were the top 15 individual highlights of the Capitoline Museums: